 After consulting with schools and program providers, out of an abundance of caution and with consideration of the health and safety of the community, the Cummer has decided to postpone the annual four-day Arts4All Festival which was scheduled for April 28 through May 1, 2020.
 We do not come to this decision lightly, as we recognize that the Festival is an important and exciting opportunity for students with differing abilities, their teachers, and their chaperones to experience art and gardens at the Cummer through all of their senses.

 For the remainder of this academic year, our Education team is working to adapt and provide artful digital experiences to share with schools, students, and families.
 We are developing alternative Arts4All opportunities, in collaboration with schools, program partners, and volunteers, that will engage teachers, students, and their families here at the Cummer Museum during the summer and into the fall.
 Please check back here for updates.
+Click here for highlights from the 2019 Arts4All Festival.

 The Cummer Museum of Art & Gardens is home to the Jacksonville partner Arts4All Florida, a statewide organization that provides opportunities in the arts for individuals with disabilities.
 The annual Arts4All Festival (formerly VSA Festival), which takes place in the spring of each year, invites Jacksonville-area students with disabilities to visit the Cummer Museum for a chance to experience art through all of their senses.
 Over the course of four days, nearly 1,800 children, 700 teachers and chaperones, and 1,200 volunteers fill the Museum to engage in art viewing in the galleries, movement, music in the gardens, and art-making activities throughout the entire Museum.
 The event allows each student to participate in the creative process and to demonstrate their own artistic abilities.
 If you would like to volunteer for the Arts4All Festival, click here.